discoverygarden/islandora_video/README.md

 ### Installing FFmpeg and AAC Encoders

 FFmpeg is a command-line video-processing library, required to create TN, MP4, and MKV derivatives.
-This module has been tested with:
+This module has been tested with FFmpeg 3.4.4.
-* FFmpeg 3.4.4

 To support the creation of MP4 files, FFmpeg needs an AAC encoder.
 For legacy reasons, this module defaults to `libfaac`, but keeping this default is **not